 A drink bar, a wi-fi connection that never hurts and the "Space Lounge" is served, ready for your space flight.
 Or something that comes very close to him.

-Yep, because these "hot air balloon" cabins reach a height of about 30 kilometers (20 miles).
-It is much less than Virgin Galactic (over 70 kilometers, 50 miles) or Blue Origin, which with its 100 kilometers of altitude (62 miles) reaches internationally recognized borders.
+Yep, because these "balloon" cabins reach a height of about 30 kilometers (20 miles).
+It is much less than Virgin Galactic (over 70 kilometers, 50 miles) or Blue Origin, which with its height of 100 kilometers (62 miles) reaches internationally recognized borders.

 Di SpaceX it is useless to speak: they are beyond.
 In all senses.